starkgate/ImageFusionNeuralNetwork/README.md

 ## Image Fusion Neural Network

 Repository containing the work done for my Großer Beleg on "3D Medical Image Fusion using Convolutional Neural Networks" at Technische Universität (TU) Dresden.
-Essentially a fork of [TFGAN](https://github.com/matthewberger/tfgan), updated for PyTorch 1.3.1 (was 0.2) and support for the NIFTI file format (Volumetric Scalar Arrays).
+Essentially a fork of [TFGAN](https://github.com/matthewberger/tfgan) updated for PyTorch 1.3.1 (was 0.2) with support for the NIFTI file format (Volumetric Scalar Arrays) and a fix for mode collapse by skipping the opacity GAN.

 <p align="center">
    <img src="https://raw.githubusercontent.com/starkgate/ImageFusionNeuralNetwork/master/results1.png" height="800"><br>